bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

+Prerequisites: RNMRA only

 Description:
-Sets number of shots to discard before acquiring.
+`NDLY` sets the number of dummy scans to run before starting acquisition.
+If ndly is omitted RNMR will prompt for it with the current value as a default.
 ## NDSP
 Set number of shots between display update